Blond-Olive/Heron-control/README.md

 ## Usage

+We need to fix instruction 1.
 The project provides example scripts and modules to run both **simulated experiments** and **real-world robot runs**.
 The typical usage involves the following sequence: (1) navigate the mobile base to an approach position, (2) execute a whole-body motion (base + arm) to open or slide the mechanism, and (3) estimate mechanism parameters online during the motion.
 Below are instructions for running the system:
 1.  **Get SMC**